403studios/stack-ws/README.md

 2. Create any required test charters.
 Once complete, set up a quick review session and present your test charters to the team.

 3. Execute your test charters.
 On a small-scale project like this, each test session should take less than 30 minutes.
 Larger projects will generally have a longer test session time.
-One of the disadvantages of session-based testing is reproducibility so be sure to gather evidence and take good notes to capture your observations as you're executing your test session.
+One of the disadvantages of session-based testing is reproducibility so be sure to gather evidence and take good notes to capture your observations as you're executing test sessions.
 You may be asked to try to reproduce your observations.

 4. Once complete, review and reflect on your completed test sessions.
 Some possible questions to ask yourself - What did you do?
 What did you observe?
 How do you feel about the quality of this charter?
 What new testing opportunities have you discovered?